epispot/epispot/README.md

 pip install epispot-nightly
 ```
 As a shorthand, use `import epispot as epi`.
-Both packages cannot be used at the same time in the same file.
+Both nightly and stable packages cannot be used at the same time in the same file.

 ## Getting Started

 Make sure you are already familiar with epispot.
 You can view the new functions and changes by using the built in python `help()` command.
+Epispot docs are located [here](https://epispot.github.io/epispot).

 ## Latest Release Notes